eclipse-cdt-cloud/trace-server-protocol/README.md

 The protocol is meant to be RESTful, over HTTP.

-The specification is currently written in **Swagger 2.0**.
+The specification is currently written in **OpenAPI 3.0**.

 # HOW-TO

-The specification should be edited with the [swagger editor](https://swagger.io/swagger-editor/) which also handles validating that the swagger specification is respected.
+The specification should be edited with the [swagger editor](https://swagger.io/swagger-editor/) which also handles validating that the OpenAPI specification is respected.

-Another option is the Swagger Doc Viewer plug-in for VS Code.
+Another option is the Swagger Viewer plug-in for VS Code.